EasonC13/HAII-hw4/README.md

 If you find the assignment difficult, there are some ways to earn partial credits, as shown below.

-The base grade will be up to 80, based on how you attempted the task:

 - **0 point** if no submission.
 - **40 points if you only describe your task and strategies without actual prompting**.
 You will only need to fill in the writeup sessions in the notebook.
 For the result part, you should write how you _envision_ the model to perform.
 - **70 points if you modified the pipeline in the Sample notebook** -- i.e., if you created a different task (that's not metaphor creation, and has different inputs and outptus), and showed that a pipeline similar to the Sample pipeline also works for your new task.
 - **80 points if you wrote a pipeline that's applicable to 1 input** (i.e., you made it work for a particular input).
-- **100 points if you wrote a pipeline that's applicable to 3 inputs** (i.e., you showed some generalizability).
+- **100 points if you wrote a pipeline that's applicable to 2 inputs** (i.e., you showed some generalizability).

 **Questions?**